 After reading this review and you feel a portable keyboard is not what you need.
 Why don’t you take a look at the CTK 7200, a home keyboard or the CTK 6200.
 It’s a good option to consider.

-The Casio CTK is not the greatest-in-feature digital keyboard for the beginners.
+The Casio CTK is not the greatest-in-feature entry level electronic keyboards.
 However, it is among the best affordable.

 Not to mention, the feature list is much richer and higher-quality compared to the similar keyboard at its range.

 Yamaha DGX 660 Review – Best Digital Piano For Playing